PUBLIC HOMEBUYER UNIVERSITY

 Laws that Govern the Loan Application Process

-The Homebuyer University courses will cover several topics, but the information is all connected.
-Each class will build on the material presented in previous classes, and you will interact with the curriculum both inside and outside of the classroom.
+Effort: Homebuyer University courses cover several topics, but the information is all connected.
+Each class builds on the material presented in previous classes, and you will interact with the curriculum both inside and outside of the classroom.
 By preparing for each class and working through your personalized action plans, you can get the most out of the program.

 Homebuyer University classes

-Classes will take place every other Saturday over the course of 3 months.
+Classes will take place every other Saturday over the course of six weeks.
 Here’s a breakdown of each class:

-The content covered in each class directly relates to the content covered in the previous classes.
-That’s why it’s very important for students to attend every class in the series.
+The content covered in each class directly relates to the content covered in the previous classes and so it is important for students to attend every class in the series.
 We want you to graduate from the program with a full picture of where you stand, what you will need to do to apply for a home loan, and the action steps and resources you will need to become a homeowner.

-There will be a fee of $25 for enrollment in the program, which will help to cover course materials.
+There is a fee of $25 for enrollment in the program, which will help to cover course materials and lunch for each of the four classes.
 This fee is non-refundable and can be paid at the time of registration.

 Is this right for you?